Tourism Organizations Management

-Tourism organizations operate in a context of growing complexity.
-Such complexity requires managers with a solid scientific and multidisciplinary education.
-The course in Tourism Organizations Management is an international Masters, fully taught in English by both university scholars and professionals from the tourism industry.
-This Masters adresses the state of the art knowledge and best practices in the management of tourism organizations.
+This Master adresses the state of the art knowledge and best practices in the management of tourism organizations.
 It covers key areas of Tourism Business Administration, such as: Operations, Leadesrhip and Organizational Behaviour, Finance, Marketing and Quality.
 Other fields include: Tourism Economics, Policy and Strategy, Events and Attractions Management.

-1) to transmit the most up-to-date knowledge and best practices on management and development of tourism organizations, by building up on the knowledge acquired at undergraduate level;
+- Transmit the most up-to-date knowledge and best practices on management and development of tourism organizations, by building up on the knowledge acquired at undergraduate level

-2) to integrate the results of both empirical research and provision of services to the community, enhancing diverse skills;
+- Integrate the results of both empirical research and provision of services to the community, enhancing diverse skills

-3) to stimulate innovation and creative forms of management;
+- Stimulate innovation and creative forms of management

-4) to develop students‘ capability to analyse complex situations and to find integrated solutions to problems;
+- Develop students‘ capability to analyse complex situations and to find integrated solutions to problems

-5) to train professionals and researchers to the appropriate level so that they can articulate the process of tourism management with territorial and socio-cultural planning and development of tourism destinations.
+- Train professionals and researchers to the appropriate level so that they can articulate the process of tourism management with territorial and socio-cultural planning and development of tourism destinations

 Assistant Professor.
 PhD holder in Management and MA holder in Economic and Management Sciences, his main research interests are tourism destinations management and governance, tourism innovation and development of products.
 He has published both in national and international journals.
 In the Faculty, he is also a member of the coordinating body of the PhD Program in Tourism.

 Alexandra Gonçalves (email@example.com)